Lyman High School (Florida): History

 The school's namesake, the Lyman twins, arrived in the area upon the invitation of Congressman Charles Delemere Haines.
 After Seminole County voted to separate from Orange County, in 1920, the Lymans and other citizens of the area voted to incorporate the city of Altamonte Springs.
 By 1923, it became apparent that the established school houses in the area did not adequately meet the needs of the growing population.

 At a board of trustees meeting it was suggested that the cities of Lake Mary, Longwood and Altamonte Springs consolidate and create one school building.
 Because of its distance from the other two cities, Lake Mary opted to create its own school, while the cities of Longwood and Altamonte Springs consolidated into one school.

 Construction of the new school began in 1924.
 Howard Lyman died a few days before the construction of the school began.
 In appreciation of his work, the school was named after him.
 Lyman School opened in September 1924 with Howard Douglas as the principal.
-By 1926, the school had become an accredited junior high school, and enrolment had increased to a degree where it was necessary to add six rooms to the building.
+By 1926, the school had become an accredited junior high school, and enrollment had increased to a degree where it was necessary to add six rooms to the building.
 In 1929, Lyman School was accredited through the twelfth grade under the leadership of W.J.
 Wells, Jr.

 Lyman School was renamed Lyman High School in 1963 when it became an accredited institution under the leadership of Carlton D. Henley.
 Three years later, Lyman High School became fully integrated, admitting its first black students in 1966.
 In 1969, Lyman High School moved to a newly constructed state-of-the-art campus approximately 1/4 mile to the north, while the former Lyman campus became R. T. Milwee Junior High School, named after Rayburn T. Milwee, Sr., a former Lyman teacher (1939-1949), Lyman principal (1949-1952) and Superintendent of Seminole County Schools (1952-1967).
 As originally envisioned, Milwee Junior High School was to become a second junior high for grades 7 through 9, feeding into Lyman along with the pre-existing South Seminole Junior High School in Casselberry.
 Students residing in Milwee's catchment area that were attending South Seminole Junior High were transferred to Milwee.
 The year before the transfer, students who would attend Milwee were allowed to vote on a new school mascot for the school.
 They chose the name, Spartans.